tapioco71/circuit-solver/README.txt

 What is "circuit-solver"?
 =========================
-It is a common lisp program that simulates complex electromechanical systems.
+It is a Common Lisp program that simulates complex electromechanical systems.
 An electromechanical system is a physical one in which energy conversion could occur from electrical to mechanical and viceversa.
 For example a synchronous machine driven by a prime mover would convert mechanical energy into electrical in the form of a voltage difference and an electrical current.